So you’ve signed with an agent, and he’s landed you an offer from a publishing house. He can take it from here, right?

 DESCRIPTION OF THE “WORK”

 This might seem obvious, but it can be surprisingly easy to overlook.
 Be sure the “work” described in the publishing agreement accurately and completely describes the book you wrote (or are being contracted to write).
-In the event of an unfortunate agent/editor miscommunication or some other oversight, getting this wrong could result in a bad “surprise” when you deliver your manuscript to
+In the event of an unfortunate agent/editor miscommunication or some other oversight, getting this wrong could result in a bad “surprise” when you deliver your manuscript to your editor.

 Rights are described in terms of media, length of time (“term”) and territory.
 Fairly standard rights for authors to grant publishers include the right to publish the book in printed form in hardcover and/or softcover—that is, trade paperback (the types of books you see in bookstores) and/or mass-market paperback (those sold at grocery stores, pharmacies, etc.)—along with associated rights, such as audiobook and e-book rights.
 A royalty should be specified for each different media.
 Beware of catchphrases like “including but not limited to” and “media now known or hereafter devised.”
 They can signal loopholes your publisher could use to its benefit.